teynav/signalApngSticker/README.md

 3. apngasm
 4. tgs-to-gif
 You can easily find these in your repo or AUR
+With v2 you will be able to download these using script except for tgs-to-gif

 ## V2 of the script is handles uploading by it's own !!!!
 What does v2 of this script does?